Difference Between Yard and Meter

 What is Meter?

-The meter has two spellings: meter (American spelling, derived from a Greek word which means ‘to measure,’ and from French unit mètre) and meter (International Bureau of Weights and Measures or, Bureau International des Poids et Mesures spelling, and British spelling).
-Meter is used globally and is the international standard unit of length.
+The meter has two spellings: meter (American spelling, derived from a Greek word which means ‘to measure,’ and from the French unit mètre) and meter (International Bureau of Weights and Measures or Bureau International des Poids et Mesures spelling, and British spelling).
+A meter is used globally and is the international standard unit of length.

-Meter in SI unit system is demoted as ‘m’.
-Definition of the length according to the SI system: The path length or the distance traveled by the light in 1/299792458 seconds in vacuum conditions.
+The meter in the SI unit system is demoted as ‘m’.
+Definition of the length according to the SI system: The path length or the distance travelled by the light in 1/299792458 seconds in vacuum conditions.

 meter